xrdddd/nano-robotic/README.md

 # nano-robotic
-nano-robotic is a project aiming to train high efficient Vision-Language-Action model and deploy on edge robotic devices.
+nano-robotic is a project aiming to train high efficient Vision-Language-Action model and deploy on edge robotic devices, and keep the project code as simple as possible which means no unnecessary code design.
 It support the following:
 - **Multiple modalities**: Train a model with text, image-captions, and robotics data without any external dependencies.
 - **Multi-node training**: nano-robotic streams datasets with [WebDatasets](https://github.com/webdataset/webdataset).
 Multi-GPU training works well locally with `torchrun`, in the future on large clusters with AWS SageMaker (TODO)
 - **Hugging Face support**: Modules can either be loaded using the native PyTorch implementation, or loaded using pre-trained weights from Hugging Face.
 This allows users to develop on top of state-of-the-art model releases for LLMs, VLMs, CLIP models, etc. (TODO)